 The answer to this question varies from case to case.
 In some instances, the company that was in charge of designing a product can be liable for injuries.
 In other instances, it will be necessary to examine the supply chain of a defective product.
 Some products might have a safe design and become unsafe because of a poorly produced component.
 So, any company or person involved with the design, production, and sale of a defective product might be liable for a person’s injuries.

 What Can I Recover with a Product Liability Claim?

 A person who is injured by a product liability claim can seek compensation for financial damages caused by their injury.
 These most often include lost wages, medical bills, and other costs associated with an injury.
 In some instances, a person can obtain punitive damages that aren’t meant to restore any specific financial losses.
 Instead, punitive damages are meant to serve as a punishment for negligent defendants.

 Facing Off Against the Nation's Largest Companies

 We have fought for hundreds of clients who sustained life-altering injuries because of a faulty product.
 It is never okay for an injured consumer to have their woes multiplied by being forced to pay their medical bills.
-We've successfully represented clients who have had their lives changed by dangerous products for over 35 years.
+Our Florida defective product attorneys have successfully represented clients who have had their lives changed by dangerous products for over 35 years.
 We understand the complex nature of these cases and have the resources to stand up for our clients against large corporations.

 We have successfully litigated and tried cases against: